AaronForce1/cartopress/cartopress-todo.md

 * ~~fix custom data not saving when editing attachment~~ **DONE**
 * ~~change inputs to readonly when user selects a location~~ **DONE**
 * show/results when user searches address and updates page
+* delete from CartoDB when user deletes post or marks as private or reverts publish status to unpublished
 * hide results if open when user clicks Current Location button
 * populate all the fields when user selects an address, but only show display name, lat and long in the results
 * create a button to revert input fields to saved data if user changes their mind --- need to use wp_ajax call for this i think